JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q444145" title="Bowood House">
 <param ve-entity eid="Q23928167" title="Alton Towers estate" aliases="Alton Gardens">
 <param ve-entity eid="Q1585312" title="Harewood House">
 It was against this backdrop that bedding or zonal pelargoniums soon became the mainstay of most municipal and private pleasure gardens in Victorian England.
-The 1837-volume of the magazine _[The Floricultural Cabinet](https://www.biodiversitylibrary.org/page/15889416)_ listed the best pelargoniums for bedding as one of the old faithful multipurpose plants.[^ref18] The ubiquity of the plant in the era’s most fashionable green spaces is also celebrated in Edward Adveno Brooke’s 1858-book _[The Gardens of England](Edward%20Adveno%20Brooke,%20The%20Gardens%20of%20England,%20London:%20T.%20McLean,%20%5B1858?%5D,%20https://www.biodiversitylibrary.org/page/41414093.)_.[^ref19] As he explains, the bright scarlet pelargonium bloomed nearly everywhere from stone vases to flowerbeds and parterres.
+The 1837-volume of the magazine _[The Floricultural Cabinet](https://www.biodiversitylibrary.org/page/15889416)_ listed a number of pelargoniums for bedding that were by then well known.[^ref18] The ubiquity of the plant in the era’s most fashionable green spaces is also celebrated in Edward Adveno Brooke’s 1858-book _[The Gardens of England](Edward%20Adveno%20Brooke,%20The%20Gardens%20of%20England,%20London:%20T.%20McLean,%20%5B1858?%5D,%20https://www.biodiversitylibrary.org/page/41414093.)_.[^ref19] As he explains, the bright scarlet pelargonium bloomed nearly everywhere from stone vases to flowerbeds and parterres.
 These locations, shown in [illustrations from the book designed by the author](https://thegardenstrust.blog/2018/04/14/edward-adveno-brooke-and-the-gardens-of-england/), include the upper and lower terrace gardens of Bowood House, the colonnade of Alton Gardens, as well as the parterre of Harewood House.
 <param ve-image primary fit="contain" url="Pelargonium_Bewood_BHL.jpg" title="_Upper and Lower Terrace Gardens_, Bowood_, chromolithograph from Edward Adveno Brooke, _The Gardens of England_, London: T. McLean, [1858?],Smithsonian Libraries, Biodiversity Heritage Library">
 <param ve-image fit="contain" url="Pelargonium_AltonGardens_BHL.jpg" title="_The Colonnade, Alton Gardens_, chromolithograph from Edward Adveno Brooke, _The Gardens of England_, London: T. McLean, [1858?],Smithsonian Libraries, Biodiversity Heritage Library">
 <param ve-image fit="contain" url="Pelargonium_ParterreHarewood_BHL.jpg" title="_The Parterre, Harewood Wood, Nr.
 Leeds_, chromolithograph from Edward Adveno Brooke, _The Gardens of England_, London: T. McLean, [1858?],Smithsonian Libraries, Biodiversity Heritage Library">